What Home Inspection Software is Best?

 - It is only malleable to a point.
 In V4, you were only able to have a certain number of ratings.
 I like to have one or two more than they allowed, so it made certain things in the field difficult.
 They may have changed that in V5, but we just downloaded it and are still testing it.

 Overview: Home Gauge has been a leader in the inspection software industry for quite some time now.
-I remember trying them out years ago when I was making the switch from a clip board.
-They really know the industry, and have their heads wrapped around how we as home inspectors work.
+I remember trying them out years ago when I was making the switch from a clipboard.
+They really know the

 Their branding is pretty amazing.
 Whether or not you use Home Gauge, you would likely recognize their brand.
 They are known for having a great finished product, and they like to stay on the leading edge of things – like having video in their reports and things like that.